The Last Man: Volume 1

 Lionel returns to England to face the personal turmoil amongst his acquaintances.
-Lord Raymond, who came to be renowned for his exploits in a war between Greece and Turkey, has returned to England in search of political position, and soon Perdita and Evadne both fall in love with him.
+Lord Raymond, who came to be renowned for his exploits in a war between Greece and Turkey, has returned to England searching for a political position.
+Perdita and Evadne soon fall in love with him.
 On discovering that his beloved, Evadne, is in love with Raymond, Adrian goes into exile, presumably mad.
 Raymond intends to marry Idris (with whom Lionel is in love) as a first step towards becoming king, with the help of the Countess.
 However, he ultimately chooses his love for Perdita over his ambition, and the two marry.
-Under Lionel's care, Adrian recovers, although he remains physically weak.
+Under Lionel's care, Adrian recovers but remains physically weak.
 On learning of the love between Idris and Lionel, the Countess schemes to drug Idris, bring her to Austria, and force her to make a politically motivated marriage.
 Idris discovers the plot and flees to Lionel, who marries her soon after.
 The Countess leaves for Austria, resentful of her children and of Lionel.

 Adrian and the others live happily together until Raymond runs for Lord Protector and wins.
-Perdita soon adjusts to her newfound social position, while Raymond becomes well-beloved as a benevolent administrator.
-He discovers, however, that Evadne, after the political and financial ruin of her husband (on account of her own political schemes) is living in poverty and obscurity in London, unwilling to plead for assistance.
+Perdita adjusts to her newfound social position, while Raymond becomes well-beloved as an administrator.
+He discovers, however, that Evadne, after the political and financial ruin of her husband (on account of her own political schemes) lives in poverty in London, unwilling to plead for assistance.
 Raymond attempts to support Evadne by employing her artistic skills in secrecy, and later nursing her in illness, but Perdita learns of the relationship and suspects infidelity.
-Her suspicions arouse Raymond's proud and passionate nature and the two separate.
-Raymond resigns his position and leaves to rejoin the war in Greece, accompanied for a time by Adrian.
-Shortly after the wounded Adrian returns to England, rumours arise that Raymond has been killed.
-Perdita, loyal in spite of everything, convinces Lionel to bring her and Clara to Greece to find him.
+Her suspicions arouse Raymond's proud nature, and the two separate.
+Raymond resigns his position and leaves to rejoin the war in Greece, accompanied by Adrian.
+Shortly after a wounded Adrian returns to England, rumours arise that Raymond has been killed.
+Perdita, loyal nonetheless, convinces Lionel to bring her and Clara to Greece to find him.